Waning Crescent on

 Lunation 439 / 1392

-The Moon is 26 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 26 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 439 of Meeus index or 1392 from Brown series.

 Synodic month length 29.3 days

-The length of the lunation is 29 days, 7 hours and 12 minutes.
-It is 1 hour and 36 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 7 hours and 12 minutes and it is 1 hour and 36 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length shorter than mean